-As mentioned, the peak playerbase for Fortnite was 78.3 million way back in August of 2018.
+As mentioned, the peak concurrent playerbase for Fortnite was 78.3 million way back in August of 2018.
 This was when the game was relatively new to Switch and it was the holidays for school, meaning that younger players had all the time in the world to play.

 In February 2019, popular EDM artist Marshmello held an in-game concert “played” by 10.7 million people.
 This overtook the previous record held by the rocket event of Season 4, which brought in 8.3 million players.
 On a similar note, the game enjoyed a peak player count for a non-event for a single day with 7.6 million players on February 16th, 2019.
 For comparison, the most popular games on Steam struggle to crack a million players for a day.

 The game didn’t hit the heights quite like these until the black hole event at the end of what we now know as Chapter 1.
 It went down as the most viewed gaming event in history on Twitch, YouTube, and Twitter with a staggering 42.8 million views on the latter.
 YouTube numbers reached 4.3 million viewers and 1.7 million viewers on Twitch.
-Epic have not released official word on how many in-game players witnessed The End, however.
+Epic did not release official word on how many in-game players witnessed The End, however.

-This is not a definitive sign of where Fortnite’s popularity is at now, but it’s interesting that it hit a high of 434,000 viewers on Twitch in May 2018 before a gradual decline.
+It’s interesting that it hit a high of 434,000 viewers on Twitch in May 2018 before a gradual decline.
 It stayed top on Twitch for viewers for almost a whole year before League of Legends reclaimed its throne.